salvadordata/salvadordata/README.md

 	•	Coding Skills:
 I have a foundation in HTML, CSS, and Python.
 Right now, I’m sharpening my skills in C++ while also exploring the fascinating intersection of AI and cybersecurity with tools like IBM’s Generative AI.
 	•	Hardware Tinkerer:
 I love building custom firmware for ESP32 microcontrollers and designing 3D-printed enclosures for my projects.
 My creations often focus on penetration testing devices, blending practicality with creative engineering.
+I also enjoy crafting 3-D printeed cases for these IoT devices.
 	•	Collaborator at Heart:
 Open to teaming up on exciting projects—whether it’s building tools for ethical hacking, exploring IoT innovations, or tackling creative programming challenges.